 Many hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have a family member with a low immune system or someone who’s highly susceptible to disease.
 Even if there are no respiratory issues in your family, you’ll be extremely surprised by the almost instant change from a basic air filter to a High Efficiency one.

 If you’re not interested in such a high-grade air filtration system, there are multiple other options to help clean your home’s air.
 From standard air cleaners to electronic air cleaners, see below to help determine which air filtration and purification system is right for you.

 Help Control Germs With Germicidal Systems

 Germi-who?
 Germicidal UV Light Systems help decrease airborne biological contaminants – germs – by safely giving off high intensity UV light from within your home’s air flow system.
-These bacteria-destroying contraptions can kill germs and even assist in stopping further germs from building up in your home.
+These bacteria-destroying appliances can kill germs and even assist in stopping further germs from accumulating in your home.
 According to one study, roughly one out of five people with allergies suffer from exposure to fungi and bacteria in their ventilation systems.
 A UV light device will help purify and disinfect indoor air to help you reach the highest air quality possible.